EDUCBA Logo

 • Fundamental analysis is not impacted by external news, whereas technical analysis gets impacted by external news.

-• The data for fundamental analysis is sourced from economic reports, industry statistics, brokerage analysis, financial statements, management processes, news events, etc., whereas the data for technical analysis is gathered from chart analysis.
+• The data for fundamental analysis is sourced from economic reports, industry statistics, brokerage analysis, financial statements, management processes, news events, etc. In contrast, the data for technical analysis is from chart analysis.

-• Fundamental analysis takes the return on assets and returns on equity concepts into its use, whereas technical analysis takes price data and dow theory into its use.
+• Fundamental analysis takes the return on assets and returns on equity concepts into its use.
+In contrast, technical analysis uses price data and dow theory.

-• Fundamental analysis is used for long-term investments, whereas technical analysis is used for short-term investments.
+• Fundamental analysis is useful for long-term investments, whereas technical analysis is for short-term investments.

-• Fundamental analysis looks at previous as well as present data, whereas technical analysis looks only at previous data.
+• Fundamental analysis looks at previous and present data, whereas technical analysis looks only at previous data.

-• Fundamental analysis is used for the calculation of stock value taking use of the economic factors, whereas technical analysis is used for the calculation of price movement of a stock in order to forecast upcoming price movements.
+• Fundamental analysis is useful for the calculation of stock value, making use of economic factors.
+In contrast, technical analysis is useful for the calculation of the price movement of a stock to forecast upcoming price movements.

 Comparison of Table Between Fundamental Analysis vs Technical Analysis